Andy Rinomhota: Club career

 Rinomhota was born in Leeds, West Yorkshire, to a Zimbabwean father and an English mother.
 He started his career in the youth team of A.F.C.
 Portchester before he was promoted to the first team in the Wessex League due to an injury crisis.
 After impressing for the first team, scoring ten goals in 30 league games, manager Graham Rix contacted EFL Championship club Reading to send a scout to watch Rinomhota in action, which subsequently resulted in a two-week trial.
 In April 2015, he signed for Reading on an initial two-year contract with the option of a further twelve-month extension.
 He spent the majority of his first season with the club with under-18 and under-21 sides, moving up to the under-23 side in the 2016–17 season to play for the side in the EFL Trophy, amassing a total of thirty-nine appearances in all competitions.
 He was promoted to the first team in the summer of 2017 and joined the side on the pre-season tour of the Netherlands.
 In August 2017, he made his professional debut in the 2–0 EFL Cup win over Gillingham, playing the full ninety minutes.
 On 8 December 2017, Rinomhota signed a new contract with Reading until the summer of 2021.
 On 25 February 2019, Rinomhota signed a new three-year contract with Reading, lasting until the summer of 2022.
 Rinomhota scored his first goal for Reading against top of the table Norwich City on 10 April 2019 in the last minute of added time (90+7') in a 2–2 draw at Carrow Road.
 After an exceptional debut season, Rinomhota was awarded the 2018–19 player of the season.

 On 24 June 2022, it was announced that Rinomhota would join Welsh club Cardiff City on a three-year deal from 1 July 2022.

 Rinomhota joined Rotherham United on loan until the end of the season on transfer deadline day, 1 February 2024.

 He won Players' Player of the Season during the 2024-25 season, when Cardiff were relegated to EFL League One.
 On 21 June 2025, the club announced he would be leaving at the end of the month when his contract expired.

-On 12 November 2025, Rinomhota returned to Reading, on a season-long deal to link-up with his former manager Leam Richardson from his loan spell at Rotherham United who replaced Noel Hunt on 28 October 2025.
+On 12 November 2025, Rinomhota returned to Reading, on a deal until the end of the season to link-up with his former manager Leam Richardson from his loan spell at Rotherham United who replaced Noel Hunt on 28 October 2025.

+On 14 June 2026, Rinomhota extended his contract with Reading until the summer of 2027.